Properties of Dynamical Black Hole Entropy: Introduction

 Hollands, Wald and Zhang showed that the dynamical black hole entropy satisfies both a non-stationary comparison version and a physical process version of the first law.
 The comparison first law \eqref{firstlaw1} compares two vacuum black hole geometries and holds for arbitrary cross-sections, hence the entropy is the same at all horizon cross-sections, i.e. $S_{\text{dyn}} [\mathcal C(v_1)]= S_{\text{dyn}}[\mathcal C(v_2)]$.
 In particular, the dynamical entropy at a cross-section $\mathcal C(v)$ is equal to the Bekenstein-Hawking entropy at the bifurcation surface, i.e. $S_{\text{dyn}}[\mathcal C(v)] = S_{\text{BH}}[\mathcal B]$, since $S_{\text{dyn}}$ reduces to $S_{\text{BH}}$ at $\mathcal B$.
 Thus, the dynamical black hole entropy is constant to first order for perturbations that only change the metric.

 This will change when the perturbation changes the stress-energy tensor, i.e., $\delta T_{ab} \neq 0$, as is the case for the physical process first law, which reads

-Here $\Delta$ stands for the difference between two horizon cuts $\mathcal C(v_1)$ and $\mathcal C(v_2)$, whereas $\delta$ denotes a linear perturbation around the stationary background.
+Here $\Delta$ stands for the difference between two horizon cuts $\mathcal C(v_1)$ and $\mathcal C(v_2)$, whereas $\delta$ denotes a linear perturbation around the stationary background. $\Delta \delta M$ and $\Delta \delta J $ stand for the change in mass and angular momentum of the matter passing through the horizon.
 An immediate consequence of the physical process first law is that the dynamical black hole entropy \eqref{dynamicalintro} obeys the second law to first order in perturbation theory \cite{Hollands:2024vbe}.
 This can be seen as follows.
-For linearised perturbations that are sourced by external matter, described by a stress-energy tensor $\delta T_{ab}$, the variation of the mass and angular momentum of the black hole are related to the matter Killing energy flux $\Delta \delta E$ through the horizon between affine times $v_1$ and $v_2$
+For linearised perturbations that are sourced by external matter, described by a stress-energy tensor $\delta T_{ab}$, the variation of the mass and angular momentum of the matter are related to the matter Killing energy flux $\Delta \delta E$ through the horizon between affine times $v_1$ and $v_2$

 Combining this with the first law \eqref{firstlaw1} yields

 If the stress-energy variation satisfies the null energy condition, $\delta T_{vv} \ge 0$ then it follows immediately from \eqref{firstlaw1} that the dynamical entropy is non-decreasing: